term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 4. Dynamically Apply Firewall Rules Using a Dispatcher Script:

 We’ll use a *NetworkManager* dispatcher script to automatically switch firewall and default *Unbound* DNS configurations when *WireGuard* connects or disconnects.
 When the VPN is active, *Unbound* switches into a 'VPN mode': instead of performing recursive DNS resolution using root servers, it now forwards all DNS queries through the encrypted *WireGuard* tunnel.
 These forwarded queries are then resolved on the other end of the tunnel.
 In our case, that’s our home router, which is configured to use DNS-over-HTTPS (DoH) for secure and private DNS resolution.
 Despite switching to a forwarding setup, *Unbound* will still enforce DNSSEC validation, ensuring that DNS responses are authenticated and have not been tampered with.
+Additionally, the script restarts *fail2ban* to reinstate previously banned IPs.

 Create the script: